Film colorization: Documentary make-overs

-Colorization is sometimes used on documentary programmes.
+Colorization is sometimes used on documentary programs.
 The Beatles Anthology TV show colorizes some footage of the band, such as the performance of "All You Need Is Love" from the TV special Our World (1967).
 In the documentary, this scene begins in its original black-and-white before dissolving into seemingly realistic, psychedelic color.
 The color design was based on color photographs taken at the same time as the special was shot.
 More Beatle footage was colorized for the 2016 documentary The Beatles: Eight Days a Week, such as a performance of "Help!"

 The documentary series World War 1 in Colour (2003) was broadcast on television and released on DVD in 2005.
 There had previously been full-color documentaries about World War II using genuine color footage, but since true color film was not practical for moving pictures at the time of World War I, the series consists of colorized contemporary footage (and photographs).
 Several documentaries on the Military Channel feature colorized war footage from the Second World War and the Korean War.

 The 1960 Masters Tournament, originally broadcast in black-and-white and recorded on kinescope, was colorized by Legend Films for the documentary Jim Nantz Remembers.
 This was the first time a major sports event had been rebroadcast using colorization.

 In Peter Jackson's well-received 2018 documentary, They Shall Not Grow Old, black and white footage from First World War trenches was colorized.

 The Greatest Game Ever Played, the 1958 NFL Championship between the Baltimore Colts and the New York Giants, was colorized by Legend Films for ESPN for a sports broadcast special in December 2008.